brentp/peddy/docs/index.rst

 =====================================================

 Pedagree is a python module for manipulating pedigree files.
-While the python module has sever useful features, most users will be intereseted in `pedagree` for its utility in finding discrepancies between the relationships specified in `.ped` files and the relationships inferred from a
+While the python module has several useful features, most users will be intereseted in `pedagree` for its utility in finding discrepancies between the relationships specified in `.ped` files and the relationships inferred from a